PythWare/Aldnoah-Engine/README.md

 Dynasty Warriors 7 XL, Dynasty Warriors 8 XL, Dynasty Warriors 8 Empires, Warriors Orochi 3, Bladestorm Nightmare, and Warriors All Stars.

+# What's new in Version 0.92

+I added support for g1pack1 unpacking/repacking.
+I also cleaned up some of the scripts so that aldnoah_energy.py can be a utility script (as of 0.92 it only stores lilac logic).
+As Aldnoah Engine grows so too will aldnoah_energy.py

 # What can be done

 Unpack/decompress assets using a per-game .ref config (custom metadata files I designed).
 Compression modes include zlib/zlib_header/zlib_split/none/auto.